-The cars on the expressway look like toys and the only things above you are the planes taking off from Haneda, an airship lazily floating by and the ubiquitous crows.
-It was my first time to go up on the roof at Tokyo City View at Roppongi Hills and I would very much recommend it if you are in the area.
+The cars on the expressway look like toys and the only things above you are clouds and the planes taking off from Haneda airport, an airship lazily floating by and the ubiquitous crows.
+It was my first time to go up on the roof at Tokyo City View at Roppongi Hills and I would very much recommend it if you find yourself in the area.

-It is a chance to regain perspective, to see the now-familiar landmarks and look past them towards the horizons that you would never know are there when you are at street level.
-As per usual whenever I go to one of these viewing platforms, Mount Fuji was hiding behind a veil of clouds.
-What else can you expect from such a ‘shy mountain?’
+It is a chance to regain perspective, to see the now-familiar landmarks and look past them towards the horizons that you would never know are there when you are down at street level.
+As per usual whenever I go to one of these viewing platforms, Mount Fuji was hiding somewhere behind a veil of clouds.
+What else can you expect from what the legends tell you is such a ‘shy mountain?’

 On the roof it’s peaceful as can be